Joint UNU-CCNY MA Program in the Study of the Americas

 Program Structure & Curriculum

-UNU Seminar Series (3 credits)
+- Professional Seminar Series on the United Nations (3 credits)

-Electives (12 credits)
+- Electives (12 credits)

 Degree & Credentials Awarded